risingwavelabs/risingwave/presentation_london/presentation.md

 ```

 - We can see multiple binlogs
-  - TODO: When does the DB create a new log?
 - We can observe that we are writing into binlog, because that is the one where the size increased
   - File size will also increase on deletes